ncatlab/nlab-content/pages/9/3/6/9/9639/content.md

 Even though the integer quantum Hall effect ([above](#IdeaIntegerQuantumHallEffect)) involves many electrons (a macroscopic number on the scale of the [[Avogadro constant]]), which necessarily interact strongly via their mutual Coulomb force, for understanding the effect it turns out (as indicated above) to be sufficient to consider the energy of single electrons right at the [[Fermi sea]] surface of a filled Landau level as if they were "free" (non-interacting).
 That such a radical (and conceptually unjustified!) approximation works so well is surprising on a fundamental level, but is entirely common in traditional [[solid state physics]], notably in [[Landau's Fermi liquid theory]].

-However, yet closer experimental analysis at yet smaller [[temperatures]] and electron densities shows that this approximation breaks down at some point, and that the strong interaction between the electrons makes them collectively behave in exotic ways.
+However, yet closer experimental analysis at yet smaller [[temperatures]] shows that this approximation breaks down at some point, and that the strong interaction between the electrons makes them collectively behave in exotic ways.

 Concretely, experiments show that Hall plateaus appear not just at integer filling levels, but (smaller) Hall plateaus appear also at certain [[rational number|rational]] filling fractions
 \[